nodesource/docker-node/README.md

 # NodeSource Docker Images

-The NodeSource docker images deliver [NodeSource's deb and rpm](deb.nodesource.com) packages across all of our support platforms!
+The NodeSource docker images deliver [NodeSource's deb and rpm](deb.nodesource.com) packages across all of our supported platforms!
 We offer version pinning, allowing your project to track major, minor, or patch versions of Node or iojs.

 # Usage